jchronister/Product-Review-Application-React/Server/README.md

 # CS568 Final Project
 ## Sirak Tekle & Jeremy Chronister

-## Product Review Application - React
+## Product Review Application - Express Server

 ## Description
 1. Users can add, delete, update and fetch all the products in the application.